isaac-mason/recast-navigation-js/.changeset/bright-avocados-divide.md

 'recast-navigation': minor
 ---

-feat: utils for generating solo and tiled navmesh tiles
+feat: add utils for generating solo and tiled navmesh tiles

+Added `generateSoloNavMeshData` and `generateTileNavMeshData` to the `@recast-navigation/generators` package.

+The logic for generating navmesh data was previously within the `generateSoloNavMesh` and `generateTiledNavMesh` utils.

+Providing a util that just creates NavMesh data makes it easier to use the default navmesh generation logic for more use cases.
+For example, generating navmesh data for a single tile in a web worker, and sending the data back to the main thread where the `NavMesh` is created.